Kaunogan/BORNE-ARCADE/README.md

 4 - Retrieve the menu on GitHub using the command: git clone <https://github.com/Kaunogan/BORNE-ARCADE.git>

-5 - Install dependencies with the command: npm install
+5 - Install dependencies with the command

+	npm install

-6 - Launch the menu with the command: npm start
+6 - Launch the menu with the command
+	npm start

 ### Create a script to launch the menu when the Raspberry starts

 1 - Open a command terminal on the rasberry

-2 - Go to the init.d folder: cd /etc/init.d
+2 - Go to the init.d folder

+	cd /etc/init.d

-3: Create a new script file : sudo nano script.sh
+3: Create a new script file

+	sudo nano script.sh

-4: Fill the script as follows:
+4: Fill the script as follows

 	\#! / bin / sh

 	cd / home / pie / Documents / BORNE-ARCADE / menu

 	npm start

 	Save with Ctrl + X then Y (or O if the terminal is in French)

-5 - Change the permissions of the script.sh file to make it executable at startup:
+5 - Change the permissions of the script.sh file to make it executable at startup

 	sudo chmod + x script.sh

-6 - Execute the command:
+6 - Execute the command

 	sudo update-rc.d script.sh defaults

-7 - Restart the Raspberry:
+7 - Restart the Raspberry

 	sudo reboot

 ## What remains to be done